AkshayPatel03/Cloud_Security_Project_SIEM/README.md

 ## Conclusion

 This project provided hands-on experience with cloud security, SIEM tools, and incident response procedures.
 By following these steps, you can set up a robust monitoring and response system in Microsoft Azure.
 This project highlights skills in cloud security, log analysis, and threat detection, making it a valuable addition to any SOC Analyst's portfolio.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any questions or further information, please contact [Your Name] at [your.email@example.com].